-List all menu items/ingredients utilized for each food item prepared using this special process, including:
+List all ingredients utilized for each food item prepared using this special process, including:

-Please Note: All menu items used in this process must be associated with process-specific supporting documentation from a third-party authority.
+Please Note: All ingredients used in this process must be associated with process-specific supporting documentation.
 Supporting documentation must be attached.

 List all equipment that will be utilized for each food item prepared using this special process: